MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 ## rough story:

 * tutorial phase with simulation restarts
-  * restarts on fixed point with heavy handhholding and scripting
+  * restarts on fixed point with heavy handholding and scripting
   * risk: loss of live
   * risk: restart at tutorial
   * risk: low initial ranking